ShamsNafisaAli/LU-Net-Heart-Sound-Denoising-/README.md

 Run extract_segments_noFIR.m it first then run data_fold_noFIR.m to create data fold in mat format which will be loaded by the model for training and testing. fold0_noFIR.mat is given inside data/feature/folds for convenience, so that you don't have to download the whole physionet dataset and extract data for training and testing. -->

 ### Training:
-- First download the PHS Data (Processed) and ICBHI Dataset (Processed) folder from this GoogleDrive Link
+- First download the PHS Data (Processed) and ICBHI Dataset (Processed) folder from GoogleDrive Link provide inside Data/data_download_link.txt file
 - Update the definition of path_Heart_Train and path_Lung_Train and specify the model name (for example:use 'lunet' for proposed denoising framework) under the Codes/config.py file
 - Run Codes/train_model.py to start the training

-For Training run the trainer.py and provide a dataset name (or fold name) i.e. fold0_noFIR.
-The command should be like this :

-python trainer.py fold0_noFIR
-Other parameters like epochs, verbose, batch_size, pre-trained model path can be passed as arguments.

-python trainer.py fold0_noFIR --epochs 300 --batch_size 1000

 ### Re-Generate Results:
-Run the heartnet testbench.ipynb on Jupyter Notebook from the beginning until the block named Model.Predict .
-Select a log_name by uncommenting one from the LOG name block.
-The trained models for "heartnet type2 tconv" and "potes algorithm" is given in the log and model directory.
-These models are trained on fold0_noFIR which is included in the data folder.
-To do the McNemer test read the instruction given in the LOG name block of the notebook.
-To plot roc curve run the ROC curve block.
+## Open-access Heart Sound Dataset
+- First download the OAHS Dataset,Hospital Ambient Noise (HAN) Dataset, and ICBHI Dataset (Processed) folders from GoogleDrive Link provide inside Data/data_download_link.txt file
+- Update the definition of pathheartVal ,pathlungval and pathhospitalval under the Codes/config.py file
+- Put the directory of training weight(you can find pretrained weight inside Models folder) inside Codes/result_making.py file
+- Run Codes/result_making.py to start the inference
+## PASCAL Heart Sound Challenge Dataset
+- First download the PaHS folder from GoogleDrive Link provide inside Data/data_download_link.txt file
+- Update the definition of pathheartVal ,pathlungval and pathhospitalval under the Codes/config.py file
+- Put the directory of training weight(you can find pretrained weight inside Models folder) inside Codes/result_making.py file
+- Run Codes/result_making.py to start the inference